Norwegian Leadership Team

 Prior to joining Cendant Corp, Sheehan served in leadership positions at STT Video Partners LLP and Telemundo Group, Inc. He also spent two and a half years consulting to private equity firms and lecturing at Adelphi University in New York as a Distinguished Visiting Professor of Accounting, Finance, and Economics.

-He was recently appointed Chairman of the Florida Caribbean Cruise Association’s Executive Committee; serves on the Executive Committee of the Cruise Line Industry Association’s (CLIA) board; serves on the boards of Gatehouse Media (NYSE: “GHS”) and Dave & Buster’s.
-In June 2011, he was named “Miami Ultimate CEO” by the South Florida Business Journal.
+In 2010, he was appointed Chairman of the Florida Caribbean Cruise Association's Executive Committee.
+He serves on the Executive Committee of the Cruise Line Industry Association's (CLIA) board and on the board of Gatehouse Media (NYSE: "GHS"), Dave and Buster's and XOJET, Inc. In June 2011, he was named "Miami Ultimate CEO" by the South Florida Business Journal.
 Sheehan, a die-hard New Yorker and avid basketball fan, is married with two children.

 Chief Financial Officer and Executive Vice President

 Wendy Beck joined Norwegian Cruise Line (NASDAQ: NCLH) in September 2010 bringing a high level of knowledge and expertise to Norwegian as a certified public accountant with more than 20 years of experience.
 As chief financial officer and executive vice president, Beck is responsible for all aspects of the company's financial disciplines including finance, treasury, accounting, corporate and capital planning, internal audit, purchasing and investor relations.